 Medical Expenses and Future Care

 Current and projected medical costs significantly impact settlement amounts.
 Injuries requiring ongoing treatment, specialized equipment, or home modifications result in higher payouts.
-Catastrophic injuries often necessitate millions in lifetime medical care.
+Catastrophic injuries often require extensive long-term medical care.

 Degree of Negligence